headwinds/cross-country/README.md

 - Typescript 5
 - Vite

+Last Major Update: Dec 13/2023 upgrading to Vite from Webpack

 [Cross Country Storybook via Github Pages](https://headwinds.github.io/cross-country)

 Bored of building the same enterprise UI without any sizzle?
 Are you a fan of the Sims, Starcraft, Chess, Dungeons and Dragons and other table top role playing games (TTRPGs)?